polterguy/phosphorusfive-dox/chapter-18.md

 ### Regular expression matching with the "contains" operators

-The _"contains"_ operators can also be given regular expressions, instead of simple string.
+The contains operators can also be given regular expressions, instead of simple string.
 Below is an example looking for any _"sen"_ name.

 ```
 _data:Thomas Hansen was here